End of siege of Azovstal is near as hundreds of wounded Ukrainian troops evacuated

 "A difficult day.
 But this day, like all others, is aimed at saving our country and our people.
 I want to emphasise that Ukraine needs Ukrainian heroes alive," Zelenskiy said in a night-time address.

-However, he mentioned that the on-going work to rescue the remaining trapped soldiers requires "delicacy and time".
+However, he mentioned that the ongoing work to rescue the remaining trapped soldiers requires "delicacy and time".

 The Red Cross and the UN helped Ukraine strike a deal with Russia regarding the evacuation and exchange of troops, but the situation is still precarious.